alphagov/rp-onboarding-tech-docs/README.md

 ```
 git add .                                       # adds any new files to your git repo
 git commit -m "<enter change description here>" # creates a new 'commit' which contains your changes
-git push origin master                          # pushes your changes to your forked repository
+git push -u origin <the-name-of-the-branch>     # pushes your changes to your forked repository
 ```

+> Any future changes you make on this branch can be pushed with just
+> ```
+> git push
+> ```

 ## Publishing the documentation

+All changes to documentation must be reviewed before publishing.
+This is done by issuing a **Pull Request**, which alerts subscribers to the repository that there is a change to be reviewed and *merged* into the master branch.

 When you push changes to the master branch, a [Jenkins job](https://build.ida.digital.cabinet-office.gov.uk/job/rp-onboarding-tech-docs-build/) will automatically build the documentation.